ravkmr/expense-tracker/README.md

 A simple Python project to track daily expenses.
 Built as part of my Python learning journey!

 ## Current Features
-- Add expenses with amount and description
+- Add expenses with amount, description, and category
+- **6 categories**: Food, Transport, Entertainment, Shopping, Bills, Other
-- **Automatic date/time tracking** for each expense
+- Automatic date/time tracking for each expense
-- View all expenses with timestamps
+- View all expenses with timestamps and categories
+- Filter expenses by category
-- Calculate total expenses
+- Calculate total expenses with category breakdown and percentages
+- Input validation for safe user input
 - Simple console interface

 ## How to Run